-With MPG's development of a platform that allows access to all the group's loan offering, MML will gain enhanced crossselling of its financial products, thereby, meeting the varying customer demands.
+With MPG's development of a platform that allows access to all the group's loan offering, MML will gain enhanced cross-selling of its financial products, thereby, meeting the varying customer demands.

 Building upon MML's branch network, cash management systems, gold assessment expertise and storage facilities of Muthoot Fincorp Limited (MFL) under the MPG, it envisages to improve its operational efficiencies.
-MPG Group Synergies Strengthening MML's Operations expand geographical footprints.